c2997108/lastwasm/doc/last-cookbook.rst

 We can compare some query proteins to some reference proteins like this::

-  lastdb -p -c -R01 refdb ref-prots.fa
-  lastal refdb query-prots.fa > prot-alns.maf
+  lastdb -p -c refdb ref-prots.fa lastal refdb query-prots.fa > prot-alns.maf

 ``-p`` tells it the sequences are proteins.
 (If you forget ``-p`` and the sequences look proteinaceous, you'll get a warning message.)

-The other options suppress alignments caused by simple sequence such as ``APPSPAPPSPAPPSPAPPSPAP``:

-* ``-R01`` converts the sequence letters to uppercase, then finds simple regions and converts them to lowercase.
-This will be done for both ref-prots and query-prots.

-* ``-c`` omits alignments that lack a significant amount of uppercase-to-uppercase alignment.
+``-c`` suppresses alignments caused by simple sequence such as ``appspappspappspappspap``.
+It omits alignments that lack a significant amount of uppercase-to-uppercase alignment.

 You can also use last-train_, but we've hardly tested it for protein-protein alignment, so we're not sure if it helps.